-Detailed modelling using ADMS version 3.1 has been undertaken at 3 locations where domestic fuel burning is common.
-The modelling (corrected for bias) predicts that exceedences of the SO2 objectives are unlikely.
+Detailed modelling using ADMS version 3.1 has been undertaken at a location in Ballymoney where large amounts of domestic fuel burning is common.
+The modelling (corrected for bias) predicts that in the Glebeside Estate area an exceedence of the SO2 objectives is unlikely.